- Appendix 1: Walmart Reference Lists of Priority Chemicals (as of September 27, 2017)

 Tier 2.1 and tier 2.2 permissions:

-- Will authorize UL to use confidential supplier data to track chemical usage and prevalence in formulated products.
+- Tier 2.1 authorizes UL to use confidential supplier data to provide WMT with reports on chemical usage and prevalence in formulated products.

 Tier 4.2 permissions: